panta82/yaal/README.md

 Args (the second arguments) isn't mandatory.
 Callback must be the last argument.
 Everything in between is interpreted as one of:

 - **parallelism**: A number or true/false.
 Determines how many tasks can be executed at once. `true` is for infinite, `false` for 1.
 Defaults to `true`.
-- **switches**: Some of the options can be switched to `true` by providing their key as an argument.
-Case-sensitive.
+- **switches**: Some of the options can be switched to `true` by providing 'magic' strings as arguments.
+All available switches are listed here and in [vars.js](lib/vars.js).
+You can also combine multiple switches inside one string.
+Eg: `"meta, first,fatal"`
 - **options**: Options hash (a last resort).
 The full list of options is available inside [vars.js](lib/vars.js) file.

 #### Count